youyinnn/distributed_system_jetty_helloworld/Oracle Cloud VM Setup.md

 mvn clean install exec:exec
 ```

-Make sure you know where to configure the port and contextPath:
+Make sure you know where to configure the `port` and `contextPath`:

 ![image-20230128152548583](img/jetty-code-conf.png)